Belgium

 Between 1914 and 1918, Flanders Fields saw some of the largest battles of the First World War, and in turn suffered some of the most significant losses of military personnel and civilians in military history.

-Discover the history, stories and commemorations behind the events that took place in Flanders Fields.
+Take a day trip to Flanders Field and discover the history, stories and commemorations behind the events that took place in Flanders Fields.
 From museum visits to WWI cemeteries, battlefield tours and monument visits, there are plenty of opportunities to explore, learn and pay tribute to those lost during the First World War.

 DVR